hardy84/5Oclock/README.md

-5Oclock
+5 Oclock
 =======

-Javato calculate where it's 5 oclock
+Java to calculate where it's 5 oclock at any time of the day